zerbroesler/DMXController/README.md

 Schematics follow...

 ## Software
-It is mainly an ui which uses an 20x4 characters display and some rotaty encoders / buttons.
+The software has a program executor and an UI which uses an 20x4 characters display and some rotary encoders / buttons.

 ## UI
 The UI shows menus which lead to other menus.
 This is needed due to the lack of space on the display.
 The 4th row of the display is usually used to show the values of the three rotary encoders.
 To make it obvious that the values belong to them they are physically placed directly below the display.
-They usually show RGB or HSV values.
+They usually show RGB or HSV values, but could also show a speed value or other timing values

 ### Main Menu